lkoskela/maven-build-utils/README.md

-= maven-build-utils

-== DESCRIPTION
+# DESCRIPTION

-maven-build-utils is a collection of build-related utilities in the form of plugins and extensions for Maven 3.x.
+_maven-build-utils_ is a collection of build-related utilities in the form of plugins and extensions for Maven 3.x.
 Currently, the provided features
 are: